v-finance/camelot/doc/sphinx/source/advanced/development.rst

     				print child.objectName()

     should the child object have been deleted by Qt, the findChild method will return None, and a segmentation fault is prevented.
+An explicit check for None is needed, since even if the widget exists, it might evaluate to 0 or an empty string.